Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Finite Depth Unitary From Several Shrunk Codes to Tanner Code

 \section{Finite Depth Unitary From Several Shrunk Codes to Tanner Code}

 We proceed to find a constant-depth Clifford unitary that converts between $\binom{D}{x+1}$ independent copies of the sheaf code centered at level $x+1$ and the quantum tanner code $\mathcal{C}_\mathcal{F}\left(x,D-2-x\right)$.
 We do so by generalizing the strategy of \autocite{Unfolding} to our sheaf setting in a way that is compatible with the particular chain map involving $\pi_\uparrow$ that we use to move from the shrunk complexes to the Tanner complex.
-The main idea is to break up the problem into small local patches around each vertex of a particular color, and then solve the local problem.
-The flasque assumption on the sheaf ensures that this truncation to a local patch results in objects in the original sheaf, and the local acyclicity assumption allows us to use the results from the previous sections and overall simplifies the counting.
+The main idea is to break up the problem into small local patches around each vertex of a particular color and then solve the local problem.
+The cell-wise flasque assumption on the sheaf ensures that this truncation to a local patch cleanly relates back to the original sheaf, and the local acyclicity assumption allows us to use the results from the previous sections and overall simplifies the counting.